-

 Barclays UK Consumer Spend Report gives you a unique and up to date picture of the nation’s spending habits based on the actual transactions, bringing it to life so you can take action and shape your strategy.

-Our latest report looks at UK consumer spending patterns for the 17th February 2024 to 22nd March 2024.
+Our latest report looks at UK consumer spending patterns for the 17th August 2024 to 20th September 2024.

-March key insights
+September key insights

 Rohan Kumar